bastianhilton/AlternateCMS/README.md

 # AlternateCMS
 AlternateCMS

-A powerful, consisten, and flexible content management framework.
+A powerful, consistent, and flexible content management framework.
 Built using the Nuxtjs framework, AlternateCMS provides traditional and headless content management system capabilities for sites of all types.

-Features include:
+## Features include:

 Since AlternateCMS is powered by Nuxtjs it support all of Nuxtjs and Vuejs features and hundreds of modules.